mt-caret/kyomusuke/README.md

 ## dependencies

 - Nix Package Manager
-- nothing else; node stuff, sqlite3, etc. will be take care by Nix
+- nothing else; node stuff, sqlite3, etc. will be taken care of by Nix

 ## dev